 When dealing with private placement investments, investors will want to study a private placement memorandum.
 This document, sometimes called an offering memorandum, provides a detailed picture of the proposal.

+What is a private placement memorandum?
 Some confuse it with a marketing document, and others view it as a business plan.
 This is why syndicators have a tough time drafting a proper PPM.
 They often don’t understand what elements to emphasize for the investors or themselves.

 This article will answer the burning question in real estate syndication: